MASTER OF ARTS AND SCIENCE

 • Clinical Doctorate in Physical Therapy (DPT)

+At the College of Staten Island, inspired students and accomplished faculty come together to create the ideal graduate learning experience.
 We offer over 30 graduate programs as well as various doctoral degrees in collaboration with The Graduate School and University Center, CUNY.
 Whether you are a recent college graduate or a professional interested in furthering your education, the College of Staten Island is the place to reach your goals.

 Our students come from over 80 countries, exposing you to new cultures, different concepts, and ways to see the world as you have never seen it before.
 Our students have the resources they need to shape the global knowledge base in their fields.
-Graduates of our programs have pursued their dreams with confidence and conviction as they become successful leaders in their discipline of study.
+Graduates of our programs have pursued their dreams with confidence and conviction as they become successful leaders in their disciplines of study.

 At the College of Staten Island, our instructors are committed to your success.
 They will guide you on a rigorous course of study, engage you in stimulating research, share their professional experiences, and help you shape your goals.
 In earning your valuable graduate degree, you will develop the knowledge, skills, and experience you need to make the most of your career.